 There is also a bit of weird expectation that people seem to place on people who blog, that even though that the people who blog often have no affiliation, financial connection or even involved in any way whatsoever in the subject they are blogging about.
 Other than coming at it from the point of view that “I had this problem and this is how I solved it” in the hope it helps others down the road.
 There are people out there that still think its appropriate to offer death threats and attempt to execute a sustained of what can only be described as bullying technique to make one feel inferior, just because you thought you’d try help a few people out!

 Rest assured as 6″3 18 stone South African, ex blind side flanker who is used to either willingly run into other larger more brutish men or tackle them at any opportunity and the fact that I worked as Doorman/Bouncer for a number of years in London and Surrounding areas.
-Threats of violence or bodily harm are nothing new.
+Threats of violence or bodily harm and being called names are nothing new.
 But they do get rather tiresome and boring.
 So with that in mind I do need to have some kind of reward for putting up with it.
 Financial reward often softens the blow.